JunYinghu/Assignment/README.md

-# Assignment
+ Assignment
 ## Download straits_times_com.rar
-- Unzip it and open it in Editor <recommend pycharm>
+- Unzip it and open it in Editor - recommend pycharm
 - Run testuserlogin - for web
 - Run testuserloginmobile - for mobile